7 Huge Gaming Industry Trends For 2021

-For example, The Last of Us Part II is one of the biggest releases this year.
+For example, The Last of Us Part II was one of the biggest releases of the last year.
 And it features a female protagonist.

 The extremely popular Last of Us sequel has a diverse cast, led by a female protagonist.

-And the upcoming Cyberpunk 2077 game won’t have traditional “male” or “female” gender options.
+And the much-hyped Cyberpunk 2077 game doesn't have traditional “male” or “female” gender options.

 3. New PC Gaming Platforms Challenge Steam